-The serial number of each vehicle is printed on a bar code decal mounted on the frame directly above the accelerator pedal (Example: AD0201-583947) (Figure 3-1, Page 3-1).
+The serial number of each vehicle is printed on a bar code decal mounted on the frame directly above the accelerator pedal (Example: AD0301-583947) (Figure 3-1, Page 3-1).
 There is also a second serial number decal mounted on the front body frame behind the dash panel.
 The dashboard must be removed to view this number.
 See following NOTE.

-Always have the vehicle serial number at hand when ordering parts or making inquiries (Figure 3-1, Page 3-1).
+NOTE: Have the vehicle serial number available when ordering parts or making inquiries (Figure 3-1, Page 3-1).